SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Ideally the judges who conduct sessions are ones who've read and understood the manual, so that
 - Their feedback is far likelier to be valid.
 - Reading the manual also gives the judge conviction behind their feedback because they know it to be correct, rather than saying, "I'm not sure about this but I don't think you're allowed to edit your model in the second speech"
 - Wrong feedback can set debaters back quite a bit because they approach future debates believing this is right, and also ignore tourney adjes who contradict this feedback because "these tourney adjes don't know what they're talking about".
+So they may never realize their mistake.

 **The impulsive way to give feedback is telling people how they messed up and what they can improve on.
 But I think you should consciously try to tell people what they got right as well for a few reasons.**